 - Grammarly integration.

-- Formatting options are important to me.
-Not too many (unlike OneNote or MS Word where there are way too many options), but just enough, such as the options to add titles, headers, subheaders, quotes, lists, etc. (think: the Medium writing/editing interface.)
+- Good formatting options.
+Not too many (unlike OneNote or MS Word where there are way too many options), but just enough, such as the options to easily add titles, headers, subheaders, quotes, lists, etc. (think: the Medium writing/editing interface.)

 Ease of use